RocketPy-Team/RocketPy/docs/user/rocket/generic_surface.rst

 Generic Surface Class
 ---------------------

-The :class:`rocketpy.GenericSurface` class is used to define a aerodynamic surface based on force and moment coefficients.
+The :class:`rocketpy.GenericSurface` class is used to define an aerodynamic surface based on force and moment coefficients.
 A generic surface is defined as follows: